-Net cash used in operating activities was \$19.1 million for the three months ended March 31, 2023, compared to net cash used in operating activities of \$1.3 million over the same period in 2022.
-The increase in cash used in operating activities was primarily attributable to an additional deposit of \$7.9 million during first quarter 2023 towards securing a license to technologies that can be used to produce high margin downstream products using our intermediate products as feedstock.
-In addition, there was an increase of \$.3.4 million in account receivable that primarily associated with our revenue and other receivable.
-Furthermore, there was an increase of \$1.8 million prepaid expenses associated with prepayments for finished goods.
+Net cash used in operating activities was \$35.6 million for the six months ended June 30, 2023, compared to net cash used in operating activities of \$3.0 million over the same period in 2022.
+The increase in cash used in operating activities was primarily attributable to an additional deposit of \$7.9 million included in other long-term assets during first quarter 2023 towards securing a license to technologies that can be used to produce high margin downstream products using our intermediate products as feedstock.
+In addition, there was an increase of \$9.4 million in accounts receivable that was primarily associated with our revenue and other receivables.
+Furthermore, there was an advance payment of \$4.2 million related to a tolling agreement with a manufacturing company to chemically convert the materials from Origin 1, and the total payment will be fully reimbursed through a discount of the conversion fee from the manufacturing company.